 Receive high standardized testing scores

-In the last few years, we have noticed a rise in test-optional institutions due to the pandemic; however, Solomon always encourages our students to diligently prepare and take standardized tests, as well as work hard to secure a high score.
+In the last few years, we have noticed a rise in test-optional institutions due to the pandemic; however, some schools are returning to testing now and Solomon always encourages our students to diligently prepare and take standardized tests, as well as work hard to secure a high score.
 Most schools want to see that you are scoring in the top 75% of their testing range to be a competitive applicant.
 Numerous tutoring companies and free test prep resources are available to assist you in your preparation.
 The benefit of having testing in the admission process is that it gives the committee an additional strong data point to prove your academic foundation and preparation to be successful at their institution.

 Compelling Personal Statement